Mercury2211/massspec_package/README.md

 ---

 ## **Launching the GUI**
 The package provides three different GUI applications for mass spectrometry analysis.
-Each GUI can be launched with **a single line of code**.
-Each GUI has the option to store the data used for the plot either in a txt or csv file for further analysis.
+Each GUI can be launched with a single line of code.
+Every GUI also offers the option to save the data used for plotting—either as a .txt or .csv file—for further analysis.

 ### **1️⃣ Difference Plotter GUI**
 Used for **Subtracting a Background Measurement from a Measurement**.
+Therefore, select two folders (one for the measurement and one for the background).
 ```python
 import massspec_package
 massspec_package.launch_difference_plotter()